chriskormaris/MyChessGame/README.md

 the rest of the draw conditions and most of the other Chess functionalities.

 The GUI is very customizable.
-You can enable/disable sound, change square colors, GUI style, or even the number of the Chess board rows!!
+You can enable/disable sound, change square colors, GUI style, or even the number of the Chess board rows!
+Also, there 2 GUI types you can choose from.
+The first one uses Buttons and the second one uses Drag & Drop.
 In addition, you can use FEN (Forsyth–Edwards Notation) positions and start playing the game from there.

 ### Developer Notes